karuppiah7890/easy-pdf-merge/README.md

 ```

-source_files must be an array, with two or more files, or the module throws an error accordingly.
+source_files must be an array of file paths, with two or more file paths, or the module throws an error accordingly.
-dest_file path is the destination for the merged PDF.
+dest_file path is the destination path for the merged PDF to be saved.

-For all files, it is recommended to give absolute paths to avoide problems.
+For all files, it is recommended to give absolute paths to avoid possible path based problems in your code.
 Or, give paths relative to `process.cwd();` , which is the current working directory of the process.
+But be careful when giving relative paths, to avoid bugs.

 ## Example

+### Using relative file paths
 ```
 merge(['File One.pdf','File Two.pdf'],'File Ouput.pdf',function(err){